commschamp/comms_protocols_cpp_src/text/transport/id.md

 ```
 In this case the array of `FactoryMethod`s described earlier must be packed and
 [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) algorithm
 used to find required method.
-To support the search the `FactoryMethod` must
+To support such search, the `FactoryMethod` must
 be able to report ID of the messages it creates.
 ```cpp
 class FactoryMethod